sustainable-computing-io/kepler-doc/docs/kepler_model_server/pipeline.md

 [acpi](../design/kepler-energy-sources.md#using-kernel-driver-xgene-hwmon)|platform
 ||

-## Idle power/Control plane power

-`isolate` is a mechanism to separate the power portion that is consumed on the node in an idle state or the power portion that is consumed by operating systems and control plane processes.
-These portions of power is more than zero even if the metric utilization of workload is zero.
-We called the models those are trained after isolating these power portions as `DynPower` models.
-At the same time, the models those are trained without isolation are called `AbsPower` models. `DynPower` model is used to estimate `container power` and `process power` while `AbsPower` model is used to estimate `node power`.

-There are two common available `isolators`: *ProfileIsolator* and *MinIdleIsolator*.

-*ProfileIsolator* relies on profiled background powers (profiles) and removes resource usages by system processes from the training while *MinIdleIsolator* assumes minimum power as an idle power and includes resource usages by system processes in the training.

-The pipeline with *ProfileIsolator* will be applied first if the profile that matches the training `node_type` is available.
-Otherwise, the other pipeline will be applied.

-(check how profiles are generated [here](./node_profile.md))

-## Available metrics
+## Feature group

-`feature group` is an abstract that groups available features based on origin of the resource utilization metrics.
-On some node environments, some origin can be inaccessible such as hardware counter on the virtual private cloud.
-The model are trained for each defined group as below.
+`feature group` is an abstraction of the available features based on the infrastructure context since some environments might not expose some metrics.
+For example, on the virtual machine in private cloud environment, hardware counter metrics are typically not available.
+Therefore, the models are trained for each defined resource utilization metric group as below.

 Group Name|Features|Kepler Metric Source(s)
 ---|---|---